Skip to main content

 Electronics...
 Yikes!

 It all started with participating in robotics competitions.
 The organizers told us that, to make a robot, you need to combine mechanical design with control design, and they gave us sessions on both.
-I barely cared for those sessions—as you know, I’m driven by a self-learning mindset (“I gotta do it my way!”).
+I barely cared for those sessions, as you know, I’m driven by a self-learning mindset (“I gotta do it my way!”).
 My first event was the Under-Construction competition organized by the IEEE Helwan Student Branch.
 I only had experience in programming and making games, and I was tutoring game-development sessions at the same time.
-I treated hardware the way I treat software: a try-and-error strategy.
-Unfortunately, I realized the drawbacks a bit late—after burning countless components and, basically, burning money like crazy.
+I treated hardware the way I treat software: a trial-and-error strategy.
+Unfortunately, I realized the drawbacks a bit late, after burning countless components and, basically, burning money like crazy.
 “Let’s hit run and see.”
 Even when wiring: “Let’s wire and see.”
 I was hooked.

 On competition day, we ended up using manual controls instead of automatic line-tracking, and our attempt to balance the ball without a proper algorithm failed.
-We did get a chance, near the end, to fire a ball into a box for extra points—but we missed.
+We did get a chance, near the end, to fire a ball into a box for extra points, but we missed.
 Still, it was a good experience.
-After that event,

-I lost interest in robotics competitions: it felt like I wasn’t learning anything new, just repeating what I’d already done.
-So I decided to move on and try something different, which is going to be building software professionally.
+After that event, I lost interest in robotics competitions.
+It felt like I wasn’t learning anything new, just repeating what I’d already done.
+So I decided to move on and try something different, which was building software professionally.

 Comments